molebox/humix-ui/README.md

 ## Why?

 Why not?
 Learn by doing.
 Ive never made a component library before.
+This library is built on top of [stitches](https://stitches.dev/).
+Anything you may find awesome is their work, this is just a nice abstraction with props that i like and easy config.

 ## Where?